A Teachers Insight

 Understanding how a child’s brain processes anxiety.
 We cover the concept of the “upstairs” or “thinking” brain and how it has evolved to be involved in rational thought, planning, judging risk, problem-solving and mediating our impulsivity.
 We also look at the concept of the “downstairs” or “feeling” brain and how it is involved in our instinctive responses to stimuli, our strong and intense feelings (love, hunger, fear, anger, etc.).
 We use this understanding to learn how children then perceive and deal with risk. (with thanks to Dr Dan Siegel for the "upstairs, downstairs" analogy!)

 Addressing a child’s anxious behaviour.
 We cover the effect that role-modelling will have on children’s or teenager’s anxiety.
 We explore the four most likely behavioural responses a child will have to anxiety.
 We learn how to help children be more in touch with their bodies, and use physical activity to relieve anxiety.
 We cover the “zone of proximal development” such that it can guide us in creating the right kind of behavioural experiments for children to challenge their anxious thoughts or behaviours.

 Helping children to respond to the physical symptoms of anxiety.
 We focus on understanding the physicality of anxiety, giving you the skills to teach a child about what is happening in their body and two techniques that they can use to reduce their levels of adrenaline, such that they physically feel less anxious.

-How a child’s cognition's affect anxiety.
+How a child’s cognition affect anxiety.
 We look at the impact of thinking on a child’s subsequent behavior and feelings.
-Specifically, we cover what kinds of thinking patterns a child might be stuck with that could increase anxiety and look at ways to help a child to challenge and overcome common anxious thoughts, including two specific techniques to help them be more in charge of their thinking.
+We cover what kinds of thinking patterns a child might be stuck with that could increase anxiety and look at ways to help a child to challenge and overcome common anxious thoughts, including two specific techniques to help them be more in charge of their thinking.